roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7244c/connecting-to-the-ttn.md

 - First, you should have connected your LoRaWAN® Gateway to the router in order to access the internet according to the method which has been introduced in the [Accessing the Internet](/en-us/quick-start/rak7244c/accessing-your-gateway/accessing-the-internet.html) section of this document.
 - Second, config your LoRaWAN® Gateway and choose TTN as the LoRa® Server and choose a correct frequency according to the method which has been introduced in the [Configuring the Gateway](/en-us/quick-start/rak7244c/configuring-the-gateway.html#server-is-ttn) section.
-- Now go to the TTN Website: [https://www.thethingsnetwork.org/](https://www.thethingsnetwork.org/) and Login.
+- Now go to the [TTN Website](https://www.thethingsnetwork.org/) and Login.
 You will then see the following page:

 <rk-img
   :src="`${$frontmatter.static_root}/1.fnb3qqtayustdujbkhmt.jpg`"